JHJ4012/auto_pilot/README.md

 # BariBari
 ### user (APP)
-Sender calls a RC car through the app, put somethings to send in RC cars, and order RC cars to deliver to destination.
+Sender calls a RC car through the app, put somethings to send in RC cars, and order to RC cars to deliver to destination.
 When the RC car arrives at its destination, the recipient receive the goods sent to him using QR code.
 ### manager (WEB)
 Managers can check the status of delivery or the status and location of RC car in real time.
 And also can see statistics of this service or manage stations or RC cars or path.

 # Tech/framework used

-- OS: Windows, Ubuntu, AWS
+- OS: Windows, Ubuntu, AWS EC2
-- Back-end: Laravel, Node.JS (Socket.IO), MySQL
+- Back-end: PHP(Laravel), Node.JS (Socket.IO), MySQL
 - Front-end: Vue.JS, bootstrap, Kakao map API
 - App : Android
-- Hardware : Raspberry PI 4, Arduino DUE, ROS, RTK-GPS, Lidar
+- Hardware : Raspberry PI 4, Arduino DUE, RTK-GPS, Lidar, ROS, Python

 # the part in charge